Imperial Brands Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Imperial Brands PLC announced the repurchase and cancellation of 200,000 ordinary shares as part of its GBP 1.25 billion share repurchase programme.
-The transaction, executed through Barclays Capital Securities Limited, aims to reduce the number of shares in circulation, potentially increasing the value for remaining shareholders.
-Following this transaction, the total number of shares in issue will be 811,901,525, which shareholders can use to determine their notification obligations under the Disclosure Guidance and Transparency Rules.
+Imperial Brands PLC announced the repurchase and cancellation of 124,401 ordinary shares as part of its GBP 1.25 billion share repurchase program.
+This transaction, executed through Barclays on the London Stock Exchange, aims to reduce the number of shares in circulation, potentially increasing the value of remaining shares and enhancing shareholder value.

 Spark’s Take on GB:IMB Stock